11 Grease Trap FAQ

 Though pump and return is the more optimal way to clean a grease trap, not all service providers offer it.
 This is because it requires specialized vehicles.

 The second method is known as dry pumping, which is less optimal but does not require specialized vehicles.
-Dry pumping entails removing the entire contents of the grease trap, both FOG and gray water.
+Dry pumping entails removing the entire contents of the grease trap, both fats, oils, and grease as well as gray water.

 The reason why dry pumping is less optimal is because it temporarily leaves the grease trap dry.
 A dry grease trap can emit strong odors until water is introduced again.